 2026 Legislative Priorities

-From privacy to immigrants' rights, check out some of our top priorities for the 2026 legislative session.
+From privacy to immigrants' rights, check out some of our top priorities from the 2026 legislative session.

 Maine State Capitol Building in Snow with Engraving

-The second session of the 132nd Legislature started on Jan.
-7, 2026, and is expected to run through the spring.
-We are in Augusta every week, working with lawmakers and allied organizations to protect and defend the civil rights and liberties of all people in Maine.
+The 132nd Legislature adjourned on April 29, 2026.
+We were in Augusta every week, working with lawmakers and partner organizations to protect and defend the civil rights and liberties of all people in Maine.

 Privacy